pyvisa/pyvisa-py/docs/source/installation.rst

 Discovery of both HiSLIP  and VICP devices relies on `mDNS`_, which is a protocol for service discovery in a local area network.
-To enable resource discovery for HiSLIP, you should install `zeroconf`_.
+To enable resource discovery for HiSLIP and VICP, you should install `zeroconf`_.

 The TCP/IP VICP protocol (proprietary to Teledyne LeCroy) depends on the `pyvicp`_ package.
 You should install this package if you need to